 For information about the supported data types and mapping of data types in source DBMS to the corresponding data types in target DBMS or file format, see Data Type Mapping.

-To quickly setup replication using Redshift, see Quick Start for HVR - Redshift.
+For instructions to quickly setup replication using Redshift, see Quick Start for HVR - Redshift.

 HVR uses ODBC connection to the Amazon Redshift clusters.
-The Amazon Redshift ODBC driver version 184.108.40.2066-1 must be installed on the machine from which HVR connects to the Amazon Redshift clusters.
+The Amazon Redshift ODBC driver must be installed on the machine from which HVR connects to the Amazon Redshift clusters.
 For more information about downloading and installing Amazon Redshift ODBC driver, refer to AWS documentation.

-On Linux, HVR additionally requires unixODBC 2.3.0 or later.
+On Linux, HVR additionally requires unixODBC.

 This section lists and describes the connection details required for creating Redshift location in HVR.